darklang/dark/README.md

 # Deploy it to prod

-The google docs for what we use (a docker container in a google compute engine instance) is at https://cloud.google.com/compute/docs/containers/deploying-containers.
+The GCP docs for what we use (a docker container in a Google Compute Engine instance) is at https://cloud.google.com/compute/docs/containers/deploying-containers.

-You'll need to install the gcloud sdk via https://cloud.google.com/sdk/downloads

 Build the production container (assumes that the build has succeeded):

+- `./scripts/run-in-docker ./scripts/gcp-build-container`

+Run it locally (well, inside the dev container):

+- `./scripts/run-in-docker ./scripts/gcp-run-locally`

+Run integration tests on it:

-- `./scripts/gcp-build-container`
+- `./scripts/run-in-docker ./integration-tests/run.sh --gcp`

-Then deploy the build container:
+Then deploy it:

-- `./script/gcp-deploy`
+- `./scripts/run-in-docker ./script/gcp-deploy`

-Connect to the container via SSH:
+To connect to the host via SSH (you can use regular docker commands from there):

-- `gcloud beta compute ssh instance-1 --container instance-1`
+- `gcloud beta compute ssh instance-2`

+# Testing

+To run unit tests:

+- `scripts/builder --compile --test`

+Integration tests (on the dev environment):

+- `./scripts/run-in-docker ./integration-tests/run.sh`

+Integration tests (on the gcp environment):

+- `./scripts/run-in-docker ./integration-tests/run.sh --gcp`

+Read me about integration testing in integration-tests/README.

 # Config files